 The Bottom Line

-Natural oils and extracts can give sunscreens a helping hand and help treat sun damage.
-But, they’re not substitutes for sunscreen and should NEVER be used as such.
+Natural oils and extracts can give sunscreens a helping hand and treat sun damage.
+But they’re NOT substitutes for sunscreen.

 Have you ever been tempted to use natural ingredients for sun protection?
 Share your experience in the comments below.